autoloadnextpost/auto-load-next-post/readme.txt

 = Is overriding the repeater template file required? =

 No. This was put in place to support themes that have coded their template files differently from [WordPress theme code standards](https://codex.wordpress.org/Theme_Development#Theme_Development_Standards).
-For example, the [Genesis Framework](https://autoloadnextpost.com/product/genesis-framework-support/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) displays content via many action hooks instead so for this case overriding the template is a required.
+For example, the [Genesis Framework](https://autoloadnextpost.com/product/genesis-framework-support/?utm_source=wordpressorg&utm_medium=wp.org&utm_campaign=faq-link) displays content via many action hooks instead so for this case overriding the template is a required.

-= How can I override the repeater template file? =

-You first need to create a new folder in your active theme directory called **auto-load-next-post** like so: **wp-content/themes/your-theme-name/auto-load-next-post/** and copy the repeater template file **content-alnp.php** from the plugin template folder into that new folder.

-Now you can modify it to match how your theme’s content is loaded for a single post.
-This will be the repeater template the plugin will use to load posts with from now on.

-> PHP knowledge will be required.

 = Can I use JetPack Social Links and Like Button? =